Tuesday September 26, 2023

 Chronic Illness - Care of Your Property

 If you have a chronic illness, you will need to care both for your person and for your property.
-This article will explain some of the specific preparations that are important to care for your property.
-With a chronic illness, you may have a higher probability that you will not be able to manage your property and will need assistance during your lifetime.
-In addition, there will be a need to make sure that your testamentary transfers are upheld if a relative questions your ability or your capacity to make those decisions.
+There are specific preparations that are important to care for your property.
+With a chronic illness, you may have a higher probability that you will not be able to manage your property and need assistance during your lifetime.
+In addition, you will want your testamentary transfers to be upheld if a relative questions your ability or your capacity to make those decisions.

 Power of Attorney

 There are several types of powers of attorney for managing your property.
 With a chronic illness, you may not have the physical or mental capability to manage your property.
 A designated person can be of great assistance to you in making sure that your property is managed and used for your best care.

 A general power of attorney will permit your selected representatives to have complete control over all of your financial affairs.
 It is quite powerful, but must also be granted carefully so that the person uses that broad power appropriately.
 You must have a high level of trust in the person to give him or her general power of attorney.

 A special power of attorney is a grant of limited rights.
 For example, a person may have the right to lease or sell your principal residence.
 If you are transferred to a care facility and will no longer be able to return home, it may be good to give a trusted person the legal right to sell your residence.

 A "springing" power of attorney can be particularly useful if you have a chronic illness.
 In the event that you are incapacitated or unable to function effectively, then your selected agent may assume the rights under your power of attorney.
 With a springing power, there can be difficulty in determining whether the lower level of incapacity is sufficient to trigger the power.
 For this reason, some states have specific requirements and restrictions on springing powers.